zacharygriffee/dagify/readme.md

   Adds an edge from the source node to the target node (with automatic cycle prevention).

 - **`disconnect(srcRef, tgtRef)`**
-  Removes the edge from source to target.
+  Removes the edge from the source to the target node.

 - **`topologicalSort()`**
   Returns a topologically sorted array of node keys.